IEA-Paris/PPIAS/articles/voluntarism-and-the-self-in-medieval-literature.md

 >
 > As was Grisilde; therfore Petrak writeth
 >
-> This storie, which with heigh stile he enditeth. *enditeth* : composes
+> This storie, which with heigh stile he enditeth. *enditeth : composes*
 >
 > For sith a womman was so pacient
 >
 > Unto a mortal man, wel moore us oghte
 >
-> Receyven al in gree that God us sent; in gree : with a good will
+> Receyven al in gree that God us sent; *in gree : with a good will*
 >
 > For greet skile is he preeve that he wroghte".
-(1142--52) *it is very reasonable that God test what he made*
+(1142-52) *it is very reasonable that God test what he made*

 Petrarch's version admits of this sort of spiritual reading, because it systematically elevates the virtues of Walter and makes excuses for his excesses.
 Chaucer's Walter, in contrast, is so plainly flawed as to preclude Petrarch's spiritual reading from the start.
 As in Boccaccio's original tale, Chaucer's Walter can be nothing other than a bad and tyrannical husband.
-No wonder, then, that the clerk is careful to tell us twice, in the above lines, that it is Petrarch who thinks the story should be taken as a parable for our relationship to God.
+No wonder, then, that the clerk is careful to tell us twice, in the above lines, that it is *Petrarch* who thinks the story should be taken as a parable for our relationship to God.
 As for the clerk's own feelings, those are perhaps revealed in the envoy that comes at the end of the tale, which runs in part:

-"O noble wyves, ful of heigh prudence,
+> "O noble wyves, ful of heigh prudence,
+>

-Lat noon humylitee youre tonge naille,
+> Lat noon humylitee youre tonge naille,
+>

-Ne lat no clerk have cause or diligence diligence : zeal
+> Ne lat no clerk have cause or diligence *diligence : zeal*
+>

-To write of yow a storie of swich mervaille" (1183--86)
+> To write of yow a storie of swich mervaille" (1183-86)

-With this mocking song the Clerk's Tale comes to an end, leaving us completely in the dark about what, if anything, we were to learn from the story of Griselda and Walter.\[30]
+With this mocking song the Clerk's Tale comes to an end, leaving us completely in the dark about what, if anything, we were to learn from the story of Griselda and Walter[^29].

 My own suggestion is that we can profitably treat the story as a case study in how to think about will and freedom.
-The clerk---whom the general prologue tells us is an Oxford philosopher---offers us a clash between two rival modes of moral agency.
-On the one hand we have Walter, who is obsessively concerned with preserving his freedom to do whatever he wants.\[31] Chaucer highlights, over and over, that Walter is a man whose wants are shaped by desires that are subrational rather than the rationally endorsed desires of rational appetite.
+The clerk-whom the general prologue tells us is an Oxford philosopher-offers us a clash between two rival modes of moral agency.
+On the one hand we have Walter, who is obsessively concerned with preserving his freedom to do whatever he wants[^30].
+Chaucer highlights, over and over, that Walter is a man whose wants are shaped by desires that are *subrational* rather than the rationally endorsed desires of rational appetite.
 So, when we first meet him, he is described as fair and strong and young, and full of honor and courtesy, and "discreet ynough" to govern his country.
 But then Chaucer immediately adds that his character admits of one great flaw:

-"I blame hym thus: that he considered noght
+> "I blame hym thus: that he considered noght
+>

-In tyme comynge what myghte hym bityde, bityde : happen to him
+> In tyme comynge what myghte hym bityde, *bityde : happen to him*
+>

-But on his lust present was al his thoght, lust present : present desire
+> But on his lust present was al his thoght, *lust present : present desire*
+>

-As for to hauke and hunte on every syde."
-(78--81)
+> As for to hauke and hunte on every syde."
+(78-81)

 Reminders of Walter's single-minded focus on his improvident present desires run all through the poem, typically expressed in the language of lust, delight, and pleasure---the sub-rational desires that shape Walter's existence.
 At the birth of his daughter we are told that Walter suddenly fell under the grip of a "mervellous desire" to test his wife that he was unable to resist: "that he ne myghte out of his herte throwe" (453).
 And when Chaucer announces the second temptation---the removal of their son---he makes it clear that it the product of nothing more than another passing desire:

-"Whan it was two yeer old, and fro the brest
+> "Whan it was two yeer old, and fro the brest
+>

-Departed of his norice, on a day norice : nurse
+> Departed of his norice, on a day *norice : nurse*
+>

-This markys caughte yet another lest lest : lust
+> This markys caughte yet another lest *lest : lust*
+>

-To tempte his wyf yet ofter, if he may."
-(617--20) ofter : again
+> To tempte his wyf yet ofter, if he may."
+(617-20) *ofter : again*

 Lusts come and go for the marquis, and when they come he ratifies them as his will, without having any capacity or seemingly any desire to resist them.
 It is precisely here where Walter locates his freedom.
 He tells his subjects that he has been reluctant to marry because":

-"I me rejoysed of my liberte,
+*"I me rejoysed of my liberte,*

-That seelde tyme is founde in marriage;
+*That seelde tyme is founde in marriage;*

-There I was free, I moot been in servage."
-There : Whereas | moot : must \[now]
+*There I was free, I moot been in servage."
+There : Whereas | moot : must \[now]*

-(145--47).
+*(145-47).*

-The community spokesman---perhaps knowing Walter better than he knows himself--- had assured him that the yoke of marriage is a yoke of "of soverayntetee, noght of servyse" (114).
+The community spokesman-perhaps knowing Walter better than he knows himself- had assured him that the yoke of marriage is a yoke of "of soverayntetee, noght of servyse" (114).
 Walter, however, does not believe it, eventually replying that "I shal forgoon my libertee / At youre requeste" (171--72).

 Walter's conception of freedom is that of the ancient common formula, on which to be free is to be able to do what one wants to do.
 For Walter, the wants at issue are whatever passing fancies happen to come his way.
 It is his worries over losing his freedom that shape the wedding vow to which he asks Griselda to swear:

-"I seye this: be ye redy with good herte \[to submit]
+> "I seye this: be ye redy with good herte \[to submit]
+>

-To al my lust, and that I frely may,
+> To al my lust, and that I frely may,
+>

-As me best thynketh, do yow laughe or smerte, smerte : feel pain
+> As me best thynketh, do yow laughe or smerte, *smerte : feel pain*
+>

-And nevere ye to grucche it, nyght ne day?
+> And nevere ye to grucche it, nyght ne day?
+>

-And eek whan I sey ye, ne sey nat nay,
+> And eek whan I sey ye, ne sey nat nay,
+>

-Neither by word ne frownyng contenance?
+> Neither by word ne frownyng contenance?
+>

-Swere this, and heere I swere oure alliance."
-(351--57)
+> Swere this, and heere I swere oure alliance."
+(351-57)

 Walter wants Griselda to submit to "al my lust" not because he wants her to exemplify wifely virtue, but rather because he wants to be free to act on his desires.
 The reference to what he "thinks best" implies that it makes no difference whether those desires are a product of right reason.
 What matters is simply that they are his thoughts and his desires.

 On the other hand, we have Griselda.
-Whereas Walter is all sub-rational lust, Griselda is all rational appetite---she is all will, in the voluntarists' sense of an agential will that freely chooses to follow right reason.
-We first meet her as a young woman---perhaps still a girl---possessed of the various conventional virtues of the poor: industry, frugality, filial piety.
+Whereas Walter is all sub-rational lust, Griselda is all rational appetite-she is all will, in the voluntarists' sense of an agential will that freely chooses to follow right reason.
+We first meet her as a young woman-perhaps still a girl-possessed of the various conventional virtues of the poor: industry, frugality, filial piety.
 The contrast with Walter is striking because she grew up poor: "no likerous lust was thurgh hire herte yronne" (214), and, in contrast to Walter's self-absorption, she looks after her elderly father, Janicula "in greet reverence and charitee" (221).
-Whereas Walter pursues whatever catches his fancy, Griselda is described as having "rype and sad corage" (220)--- a mature and steadfast temperament.
+Whereas Walter pursues whatever catches his fancy, Griselda is described as having "rype and sad corage" (220)- a mature and steadfast temperament.
 None of this quite prepares us, though, for her first extended speech in the poem, when she responds to Walter's above-quoted demand that she subjects herself to all his desires:

-"Wondrynge upon this word, quakynge for drede,
+> "Wondrynge upon this word, quakynge for drede,
+>

-She seyde, "Lord, undigne and unworthy undigne : unsuitable
+> She seyde, "Lord, undigne and unworthy *undigne : unsuitable*
+>

-Am I to thilke honour that ye me beede, beede : offer
+> Am I to thilke honour that ye me beede, *beede : offer*
+>

-But as ye wole youreself, right so wol I.
+> But as ye wole youreself, right so wol I.
+>

-And heere I swere that nevere willyngly,
+> And heere I swere that nevere willyngly,
+>

-In werk ne thoght, I nyl yow disobeye,
+> In werk ne thoght, I nyl yow disobeye,
+>

-For to be deed, though me were looth to deye."
-For to be deed : Even to the point of death.
+> For to be deed, though me were looth to deye." *For to be deed : Even to the point of death.*

-(358--64).
+>
+> (358-64).

 Walter's behavior is quite bad: he has presented himself to Griselda and Janicula out of the blue, with a large palace retinue behind him, and he is demanding that she immediately swear an oath of marriage without even a moment to reflect, let alone offering her the opportunity to get to know the marquis.
-He displays his characteristic impetuosity when he explains to Janicula that the wedding must happen right now because "I neither may ne kan / Lenger the plesance of myn herte hyde" (304--5): it "may" not wait because he has vowed to the people to get married on this day, and it "kan" not wait because he is incapable of resisting whatever brings his heart pleasure.
+He displays his characteristic impetuosity when he explains to Janicula that the wedding must happen *right now* because "I neither may ne kan / Lenger the plesance of myn herte hyde" (304-5): it "may" not wait because he has vowed to the people to get married on this day, and it "kan" not wait because he is incapable of resisting whatever brings his heart pleasure.
 No wonder, then, that Griselda is shaking in fear.
 But the substance of her speech is astonishingly eloquent and confident, immediately dispelling the obvious worries about whether her response is coerced.
 As the story continues, and she recommits herself to these principles with every new trial, we are left with no doubt that Griselda's vow, from the start, reflects her precise understanding of what her duties to Walter should be.

 A close look at the nature of her vow highlights the huge gap between Walter and Griselda.
 What Walter wants, in keeping with his conception of freedom, is to be unconstrained to pursue his desires.
-His only demand, therefore (at 351--57 above), is that she stays out of his way---so that he can live in peace, as the poem often puts it---which he takes to require only that she never complain outwardly "neither by word ne frownying contenance" (356) to anything that he might do.
+His only demand, therefore (at 351-57 above), is that she stays out of his way-so that he can live in peace, as the poem often puts it-which he takes to require only that she never complain outwardly "neither by word ne frownying contenance" (356) to anything that he might do.
 This by itself is already a characteristically foolish demand, especially given that Walter is ostensibly marrying her because of her virtue.
-An essential component in virtue, after all, is prudence, or practical wisdom, a quality that the poem goes on to attest to Griselda's having in great abundance.\[32] So if Walter had even the slightest prudence himself, he would welcome Griselda's counsel.
+An essential component in virtue, after all, is prudence, or practical wisdom, a quality that the poem goes on to attest to Griselda's having in great abundance[^31].
+So if Walter had even the slightest prudence himself, he would welcome Griselda's counsel.
 All Walter wants, however, is that Griselda has the virtues of a loyal dog; he has not the slightest regard for what might be going on in Griselda's mind.

-Remarkably, however---and in marked contrast to Chaucer various sources for the story---Griselda reconfigures the proffered oath, turning his demeaning demand for dumb servitude into what she regards as a noble invitation to unite their minds as one.
+Remarkably, however-and in marked contrast to Chaucer various sources for the story-Griselda reconfigures the proffered oath, turning his demeaning demand for dumb servitude into what she regards as a noble invitation to unite their minds as one.
 So, rather than simply submit to blank outward conformity, she vows to conform herself inwardly too:

-"But as ye wole youreself, right so wol I.
+> "But as ye wole youreself, right so wol I.
+>

-And heere I swere that nevere willyngly,
+> And heere I swere that nevere willyngly,
+>

-In werk ne thoght, I nyl yow disobeye."
-(361--63, as above).
+> In werk ne thoght, I nyl yow disobeye."
+(361-63, as above).

 With this Griselda goes far beyond what Walter wanted, offering him the conformity of her mind, both will and thought, a stance she adheres to throughout the poem.
 She ascends, in so doing, from Walter sub-rational desires to the level of reason, replacing his crude demand that she submits "to al my lust" with her vow of conformity at the level of will, rational appetite.
-Walter, seemingly startled by this fierce assertion of her inner mind, can think only to remark "This is ynogh, Grisilde myn" (365).\[33]
+Walter, seemingly startled by this fierce assertion of her inner mind, can think only to remark "This is ynogh, Grisilde myn" (365)[^32].

 The result is a troubled union of two minds: "of hem two / Thre nas but o wyl" (715--16), as the poem later puts it.
 Yet it is of course not a union of equals, but more like the instantiation in marriage of a debate between body and soul, where the body, Walter, holds executive authority.
 His strategy for exercising that authority, throughout the poem, in every context, is to count on others to conform their wills to his out of either love or fear.
 To his obedient subjects, we are told at the start, he is "biloved and drad" (69); to Griselda's father his only argument for his worthiness as husband is this confident assertion: